Ab initio informed electronic stopping models for light ion propagation in metals: Parameterization of the electron-ion interaction models

 For each trajectory, we output the projectile coordinates at each point along its path and the total energy $E_\text{TDDFT}(r)$.
 The local electron density $\rho(r)$ experienced by the projectile is extracted for each trajectory from the ground-state charge density.
 Additionally, adiabatic Born-Oppenheimer approximation (BOA) calculations of the energy $E_\text{BOA}(r)$ are performed, involving ground state computations at multiple points along the trajectory.
 The difference between the TDDFT and BOA energies, $E_\text{TDDFT}(r)-E_\text{BOA}(r)$, quantifies the net energy transferred to the electrons by the projectile that can be compared to the output of MD simulations.
-In all cases, the projectile velocity is fixed at 0.3 atomic units (a.u.), i.e., the velocity is constrained to remain constant during the simulation \cite{ponomareva2024local}.
-Assuming the linear $S_e(v)$ dependence, which generally holds for keV and lower energies \cite{bethe1934stopping} for light ions, this velocity ensures a reliable linear extrapolation of results within the low-energy range.
+In all cases, the projectile velocity is fixed at 0.3 atomic units (a.u.), corresponding to projectile energies of approximately 2.25 keV and 8.93 keV for H and He, respectively.
+The velocity is constrained to remain constant during the simulation \cite{ponomareva2024local}.
+Assuming the linear $S_e(v)$ dependence, which generally holds for keV and lower energies \cite{bethe1934stopping} for light ions (up to $\sim$30 keV for H and $\sim$200 keV for He), this velocity ensures a reliable linear extrapolation of results within the low-energy range.

 Figure \ref{FIG:2} shows the results of the real-time TDDFT energy calculations for four selected trajectories of He in W; analogous datasets were obtained for H. The results of the adiabatic calculation (green solid lines) reveal a strong lattice effect, particularly for trajectories that pass through regions with strong electron density variations (Figs. \ref{FIG:2}b–d).
-These plots reveal that the peak in electron density occurs after the energy loss reaches its maximum value.
+Moreover, Fig. \ref{FIG:2}b shows that for close collisions, the peak in the electron density occurs after the energy loss reaches its maximum value.
 This asymmetry, first identified in \cite{caro2018local}, is attributed to electronic excitation effects.
 The bottom panel presents the net electronic energy loss obtained by subtracting the adiabatic contribution from the time-dependent results.
 These difference curves serve as a direct reference for benchmarking MD simulations employing the electron-ion interaction model.